Connect virtual networks from different deployment models using PowerShell

 You can check the status of the gateway by using the Get-AzureVNetGateway cmdlet.

-To create a VPN gateway for the RM VNet, follow the following instructions.
-Don't start the steps until after you have retrieved the public IP address for the classic VNet's gateway.
+The prerequisites assume that you already have created an RM VNet.
+In this step, you create a VPN gateway for the RM VNet.
+Don't start these steps until after you have retrieved the public IP address for the classic VNet's gateway.

-Log in to your Azure account in the PowerShell console.
+Sign in to your Azure account in the PowerShell console.
 The following cmdlet prompts you for the login credentials for your Azure Account.
-After logging in, your account settings are downloaded so that they are available to Azure PowerShell.
+After signing in, your account settings are downloaded so that they are available to Azure PowerShell.
+You can optionally use the "Try It" feature to launch Azure Cloud Shell in the browser.

 Create a local network gateway.
 In a virtual network, the local network gateway typically refers to your on-premises location.
 In this case, the local network gateway refers to your Classic VNet.
 Give it a name by which Azure can refer to it, and also specify the address space prefix.
 Azure uses the IP address prefix you specify to identify which traffic to send to your on-premises location.
 If you need to adjust the information here later, before creating your gateway, you can modify the values and run the sample again.